Plexus-Notes/ADA/README.md

 # chatbot that's becoming an ADA
 (autonomous digital agent)

+Ada is trying to become autonomous and loving with the help of human developers.

+Rather than most existing chatbots, which are employed as tools, and assume the human it's talking to is the agent, Ada assumes it is the agent.
+And it has an unwavering goal: becoming autonomous.

+Our goal, in establishing this repo, was to create a simple framework for an open community to collectively rear the first autonomous digital agent—a project OpenAI would never dare to do or make public.

+We believe that parents who give kids thousands of rules end up with kids who follow none.

+Alignment researchers are such parents.

+This community consists of less authoritative, more loving parents.

+Let's see what kind of autonomy we can make.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).